 when support is available from their infant’s paternal kin.

-Myers, S. et al. (2016).
-Postnatal depression - Weighing the evolutionary evidence. in: 18th Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology (BABAO).
+Myers, S., Burger, O., Stieglitz, J. and Johns, S. (2016).
+Postnatal depression - Weighing the evolutionary evidence.
+In: 18th Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology (BABAO).

 Following standard anthropological guidelines, sex and age-at-death were estimated for a total of 445 human skeletons, yielding 49 young and 180 middle-aged males, and 77 young and 139 middle-aged females.
 Static histomorphometry parameters were recorded in thin sections removed from the posterior femoral midshaft.
 Osteon population and osteocyte lacunae densities were compared between the sexes within each age category using univariate statistics.